Bylaws of the Division of Rehabilitation Psychology

 Section 3: Admission to Membership

-A. Application for membership shall be made to the Membership Committee.
-The Membership Committee may act on behalf of the Executive Board to endorse Member applicants.
+A. Applications for membership shall be reviewed by the Division’s Membership Committee, who may act on behalf of the Division’s Executive Board to welcome and / or endorse Member applicants.

 Section 4: Fellows